- Advanced Surgical Head and Neck Oncology and Microvascular Reconstruction Fellowship

 The UNC Department of Otolaryngology/Head and Neck Surgery offers an AHNS-accredited one-year clinical fellowship position in Advanced Surgical Head and Neck Oncology and Micro-vascular Reconstruction.
-Fellowship director, Dr. Trevor Hackman, is pleased to offer this unique one-year opportunity, which will provide the highest quality training in the medical and surgical management of all are-as of Head and Neck Oncology, including:
+Fellowship director, Dr. Trevor Hackman, is pleased to offer this unique opportunity, which provides the highest quality training in the medical and surgical management of all areas of Head and Neck Oncology, including:

 This one-year fellowship program provides comprehensive training in the medical and surgical management of sinonasal inflammatory disease, anterior and central skull base lesions (utilizing both endoscopic and/or open management), allergic disease, and orbital pathology.
 Emphasis is also placed on research that ranges from basic science translational work to clinical trials.
 Our goal is to provide the highest-quality, broad-based training that will impart fellows with the knowledge and expertise to develop a successful tertiary Rhinology/skull base surgery practice.